 What is black cotton soil?

-Black cotton soil is very favorable for the cultivation of cotton.
-It is called black cotton soil because it is black in color formed by the presence of titaniferous magnetite.
+Black cotton soil is very favourable for the cultivation of cotton.
+It is called black cotton soil because it is black in colour formed by the presence of titaniferous magnetite.

-Black cotton soil is the clay-rich soil i.e. it contains calcium, carbonate, potash, and hold moisture and is mainly formed in the tropics and subtropics region.
+Black cotton soil is clay-rich soil i.e. it contains calcium, carbonate, potash, and holds moisture and is mainly formed in the tropics and subtropics region.

 We can see the cracks in many lands having black soil, this is because during the dry season they form the crack for the circulation of the air.